-Israel’s raid on al-Shifa Hospital: Here’s what you should know
+Israel’s raid on al-Shifa Hospital: Here’s what you need to know

 - “The bombing has been really really aggressive over the last nine hours with continuous shooting all over the area,” said Dr Mokhallalati.
 He also said that Israeli tanks can be heard approaching the hospital.

-Where is al-Shifa hospital?
+Where is al-Shifa Hospital?

 - Al-Shifa is situated in Gaza City in the north, 500 metres (0.3 miles) from the Mediterranean coast.